Insurance FAQ (Frequently Asked Questions)

 - Comprehensive Coverage:

-- this will pay for damage to your automobile caused by an accident other than a collision.
+- Pays for damage to your automobile caused by an accident other than a collision.
 Examples would include damage by a flood, storm, fire, or theft.

 - Medical Coverage:

-- this will cover you or passengers in your car that do not have medical insurance in the event of an accident.
+- Covers you or passengers in your car that do not have medical insurance in the event of an accident.

 - Bodily Injury Liability/Property Damage Coverage:

-- this will pay for another person’s injuries or death if you are responsible, as well as legal defense if the other party in the accident sues you.
+- Pays for another person’s injuries or death if you are responsible, as well as legal defense if the other party in the accident sues you.

 *This is only a brief summary of answers to frequently asked questions; it is best to contact the agency for a complete answer.